The chat box accepts normal messages, dice expressions, commands, and

 for changing precedence.
 A repeated roll must always start with an

-integer and is for evaluating the bracketed group multiple time,
+integer and is for evaluating the parenthesized group multiple times,

 Rounding